yinzdev/safira-vscode/README.md

 A simple and elegant theme, featuring a dark blue UI with carefully chosen easy on the eyes syntax colors that provide optimal contrast, clarity, and focus.

 "Safira" is the term used to refer to the precious gemstone sapphire 💎 in my home country `Brazil`.
+I was thinking of a name for the theme, and this immediately came to mind when I thought about anything blue.
+There's no other specific association.

 ## Installation Guide